RicoSuter/VistoJS/README.md

 - [RequireJS](http://www.requirejs.org): Module (AMD) loading and dependency management
 - [Q](https://github.com/kriskowal/q): Promises/A+ support

-The Visto JavaScript Library is designed to be used with [TypeScript](http://www.typescriptlang.org) but is fully working with [vanilla JavaScript](http://vanilla-js.com/).
+The Visto JavaScript Library is designed to be used with [TypeScript](http://www.typescriptlang.org) but is fully working with plain JavaScript.

 ## First steps